Flood Prevention: Avoid a Backyard Moat!

 5. Ask your plumber to calculate the right number of downpipes for your roof surface area

-Some houses just don’t have enough down pipes to meet the capacity of water fall from the surface area of their roof.
+Some houses just don’t have enough downpipes to meet the capacity of water fall from the surface area of their roof.
+Moving water from your guttering and is key to flood prevention at home, and usually where the process comes unstuck.
 If you think this is a problem at your property, call Salmon Plumbing out to investigate and offer a solution.
 This could be an opportunity to add a rainwater tank or two to be prepared for drought.
+If you’ve got an ageing rainwater tank, have your plumber inspect it for signs of cracking and decay.
+Upgrading a rainwater tank isn’t too expensive or difficult.

-Most storm water pipes underground around houses are 90mm PVC.
+Most stormwater pipes underground around houses are 90mm PVC.
 Often this pipe is not big enough for the amount of water that flows through the down pipes.
 Upgrading these pipes can help prevent a moat situation around your house during a heavy rain event.
+Of course, making sure you have no issues with blocked drains is vital too!
+If you suspect you may have a blockage anywhere in your drainage system, call us out stat.
+The next big storm could be brewing.

 Keeping gardens maintained and away from storm water grates ensures water can flow to where it needs to go when it matters most.